csesoc/constitution/CONSTITUTION.rst

 #.
 The duties of the Vice President (Internal) shall be:

    #.
 Supervise the internal facing operations of the society, such as internal collaborations between teams.
    #.
+Oversee the society's social media presence and branding.
+   #.
 Facilitate culture and team relations within the society.
+   #.
+Pass on their knowledge to their successor.
+   #.
+Assist the Co-Presidents in their duties wherever practical.
    #.
 Other relevant duties as required.

 Vice President (Development)